 Liability coverage isn't the only way to show financial responsibility.
 You do have options, which are the following:

-- A $40,000 deposit with the state treasurer.
+- A deposit with the state treasurer.

 - A bond issued by a surety company.
-Contact the BMV at 888-692-6841 for required amounts and additional details.
+Contact the BMV at (888) 692-6841 for required amounts and additional details.

 When deciding how to insure your motorcycle, it's helpful to know what the state of Indiana considers a motorcycle, and what it considers other vehicles.

-If you need further information about how to classify your vehicle, contact the BMV at 888-692-6841.
+If you need further information about how to classify your vehicle, contact the BMV at (888) 692-6841.

 - $10,000 property damage coverage.

-You might also want to look into higher coverage amounts or different types of coverage to make sure you're fully protected from financial risk, depending on your bike's condition and your financial situation.
+As you shop and get a motorcycle insurance quote, you might also want to look into higher coverage amounts or different types of coverage to make sure you're fully protected from financial risk, depending on your bike's condition and your financial situation.
 Be sure to check out the various types of insurance coverage available to you before making a final commitment.

 How Coverage Affects Helmet Requirements